CatalysmsServerManager/docs/docs/en/7D2D/modding.md

 ## CSMM/CPM Compatibility

 CSMM and CPM do not need to be made aware of new items that are added by mods; the server itself looks after this information.
-However, when adding any custom items it's important to make sure that they have a unique name that follows the existing standard.
+However, when adding any custom items it's important to make sure that they have a unique name that follows the existing standard, and importantly **does not contain spaces**.

 For instance, if you are adding a new type of Beer to the game, you can do this by appending a new item in the items.xml file, duplicating (or extending) the existing Beer item, and giving it different properties.
 The original Beer item is "drinkJarBeer".
 Your new item should be named something along the lines of "drinkJarBeerLager" - this way, any searches for people carrying drinks will include your item, and if you decide to write another mod that changes something about Beer you can apply the same change to both drinks with one line of code.